slbailey/Retrovue/docs/domain/SchedulePlan.md

 - **Zone**: Multiple Zones can exist within a single plan, each defining a time window and Pattern reference
 - **Pattern**: Multiple Patterns can exist within a single plan, each defining an ordered list of Program references
-- **BroadcastScheduleDay**: Plans are used to generate resolved schedule days
+- **ScheduleDay**: Plans are used to generate resolved schedule days

 ### Table Name